miguelpaz/jlab/cartodb_basics_tutorial.md

-# Making a map in CartoDB without geolocation data
+# Making a map in Carto without geolocation data

 Making maps is one of the coolest things in data journalism.
 It is really a good way to visualize data about places, geographic patterns, show change over time and obviosuly when a story is completely based on geography.